willhansen/kotlin/spec-docs/javascript-interop.md

 Requirements:
 * must have exactly one argument
 * type of the argument must be `String` or subtype of `Number`
-* default values are prohibited
+* default konstues are prohibited
 * return type must be nullable

 Example: